LinkFive/flutter-purchases-sdk/packages/linkfive_purchases_provider/README.md

 # LinkFive Provider Plugin

-It wraps [linkfive_purchases](https://pub.dev/packages/linkfive_purchases) in an easy to use provider
+It wraps [linkfive_purchases](https://pub.dev/packages/linkfive_purchases) in an easy to use provider.

+Please read our Blogpost [Subscriptions in Flutter - The Complete Implementation Guide](https://www.linkfive.io/flutter-blog/subscriptions-in-flutter-the-complete-implementation-guide)

 All you need to do:

-You just have to register the Provider with our API key and you're all set to use it
+Register the Provider with our API key and you're all set to use it.
 ```dart
 MultiProvider(
   providers: [